SHAASTRIATJETKING/Creating-and-Minting-an-NFT-on-Near-Blockchain/README.md

   --> I am demonstrating how to mint the NFT which you created or purchased on Near Blockchain with the help of NFT Minting Smart Contract.

+# What does it mean to Minting an NFT on Near Blockchain?

+To mint an NFT a Smart Contract needs to able to:

+  --> Keeping track of Tokens.

+  --> Storing information for each Token (i.e, NFT metadata).

+  --> Linking a Token with an Onwer (In this the owner is neardemoproject.testnet).

 # Creating a Near Wallet in testnet on Near Blockchain

 Video Lecture on How to Create a Wallet in testnet on Near Blockchain